zchee/golang-wiki/SettingGOPATH.md

 __NOTE:__ `GOPATH` must not be the same path as your Go installation.

-* Create folder at `C:\go-work`.
+* Create a folder at `C:\go-work`.
-* Right click on "Start" and click on "Control Panel".
+* Right-click on "Start" and click on "Control Panel".
 Select "System and Security", then click on "System".
 * From the menu on the left, select the "Advanced system settings".
 * Click the "Environment Variables" button at the bottom.
 * Click "New" from the "User variables" section.